 Expedition Press is run by artist Myrna Keliher, but a lot of other people are involved, from international artist residencies to late-night packaging and pizza delivery by dear neighbors.
 Our work is supported by a lively cadre of artists, authors, binders, clients, engineers, family, friends, interns, local businesses, poets, and printers for whom we are deeply grateful.

 Expedition Press is a production shop, with teaching activities and community events squeezed in ever more often.
 We primarily design and print from handset type on platen presses.
 We occupy a 420 square foot space that's full to the brim with metal type, printing presses, paper, and ink.
 On sunny days we can open the garage door and roll the paper cutters out, allowing for community propaganda production and art making.
-Of course events are on hiatus right now due to the pandemic.

 Our two main presses are a 1906 Colt's Armory and a 1901 Golding Jobber.
 We also have three tabletop presses: a Nolan proof press, a 5x8 Craftsman Imperial, and a nipping press.
 In the paper-cutting department, we have a Vagelli board shear and a 23-inch Challenge guillotine.
 We also have a 1-inch button maker and a 1930s Remington Rand typewriter.
 All our machines are hand operated (or foot — the Golding has a treadle) except the Colt's, which is motorized, but still hand-fed one sheet at a time.

 Type-wise, well — we have lots of type.
 Mostly metal.
 Of six type cabinets and three galley racks, only four cases hold wood type.
 We're into poetry, so of course book-sized metal type suits our work well.
 Perpetua is our house serif and Standard Medium is our house sans.
 We also have a decent run of Caslon and a lot of display faces.